TMHSDigital/Github-Pages-Demo-1/README.md

 Experience the future of web design in three simple steps:

 1. **Quick Start**: Visit our [live demo](https://tmhsdigital.github.io/Github-Pages-Demo-1/)
-2. **Explore Features**: Test the dark mode, responsive layouts, and animations
+2. **Explore Features**: Test the dark mode, responsive layouts, and animations library
 3. **Make It Yours**: Fork the repository and customize to your needs

 Watch our brief introduction: